Hariiiy/Hariiiy/README.md

 ###### You wake up on a small boat in unfamiliar waters.
 The sea is red, the fog is hot, and the fish don’t look right — but the line still holds, and the water is full of them.

-###### So you fish.
-Catch, sell, upgrade your gear, and reach deeper waters where stranger, heavier fish wait.
+###### So you fish, Catch, sell, upgrade your gear, and reach deeper waters where stranger, heavier fish wait.

 ###### Whatever this place is can wait.
 As long as there are fish, there’s work to do.